 Clearly identify the community, state, or region that is included in the proposed program.
-[Insert text to answer this question]

-Describe the nature and scope of the problem providing local, state, or regional data to support the discussion.
-[Insert text to answer this question]
+Describe the nature and scope of the problem, providing local, state, or regional data to support the discussion.

 Identify each partner agency that has demonstrated commitment to this effort via an interagency agreement or letter of support.
-[Insert text to answer this question]

 Identify existing strategic plans relevant to the program and describe how the proposed initiative aligns with the existing plan.

-[Insert text to answer this question] Helpful Tip: Leave the questions in red until you have others review your draft.
+Helpful Tip: Leave the questions in red until you have others review your draft.
 Once you are confident that every question has been answered, remove the questions in red.

-Planning and Organizing Your Writing
+BJA Planning and Organizing Your Writing

-Step 3: Make sure you understand and follow the instructions about page limits for the program narrative.
+Step 3: Make sure you understand and follow the instructions about page limits for the proposal narrative.

-Helpful Tip: A table can be single spaced and can be put in an attachment if it is not a required component of the program narrative.
+Helpful Tip: A table can be single spaced and can be put in an attachment if it is not a required component of the proposal narrative.